-ACL knee injuries much more likely in female athletes: Simple techniques can reduce injury risk, surgeon saysNovember 15th, 2012 in Health /
+ACL knee injuries much more likely in female athletes: Simple techniques can reduce injury risk, surgeon saysNovember 15, 2012 in Medicine & Health / Health

 Female athletes are far more likely than males to suffer serious ACL knee injuries.

 But many of these injuries could be prevented with preseason conditioning and using proper landing techniques after jumping, said Loyola University Medical Center orthopaedic surgeon Dr. Pietro Tonino.

 With basketball season under way, Tonino and other orthopaedic surgeons are seeing a significant number of knee injuries in female athletes, ranging from middle school to the pros.
 Tonino is a sports medicine specialist who has performed thousands of knee surgeries.

 Doctors aren't certain why female athletes are more prone to ACL injuries.
 One reason may be related to how they jump, Tonino said.
 Due to the shape of the female pelvis, women and girls tend to land from a jump with their knees locked.
 This puts added pressure on the knee.
 Females also tend to be more knock-kneed (with knees close together and the ankles far apart).

 To reduce the risk of an ACL injury, Tonino said, an athlete should slightly bend the knees and hips when landing.
 Position the buttocks as if you were about to sit down, rather than standing upright.
 Land on your forefoot, not your heel.
 And strengthen your hamstrings with weight training.